 Where an employee receives both a fixed travel allowance and a reimbursive allowance, the amounts will be combined on assessment by SARS.
 This combined amount will be treated as a taxable travel allowance.
 The employee should then claim a travel deduction on their personal income tax return.

 Only 20% Subject to Tax

-The point of departure for fixed travel allowances and reimbursements for expenses is that 80% is subject to PAYE and should be included in the employee’s remuneration.
+The point of departure for fixed travel allowances, reimbursements for expenses and company petrol cards is that 80% is subject to PAYE and should be included in the employee’s remuneration.
 This is based on the assumption that only 20% of the employee’s use of the vehicle is for business purposes.

-However, where the employer is satisfied that at least 80% of the vehicle’s use will be for business purposes, the employer may take only 20% of the fixed travel allowance or reimbursement for expenses into account for the purposes of calculating PAYE by clicking on Only 20% Subject to Tax.
+However, where the employer is satisfied that at least 80% of the vehicle’s use will be for business purposes, the employer may take only 20% of the fixed travel allowance, reimbursement for expenses or company petrol card expenditure into account for the purposes of calculating PAYE by clicking on Only 20% Subject to Tax.
 This determination must be made on a monthly basis.

-This setting only affects fixed allowances and expense reimbursements, NOT reimbursement per Km, which is not taxed during the year (and will be non-taxable after year-end as well if certain limits are not reached – see the three criteria discussed above).
+This setting only affects fixed allowances, expense reimbursements and company petrol cards, NOT reimbursement per Km, which is not taxed during the year (and will be non-taxable after year-end as well if certain limits are not reached – see the three criteria discussed above).
 Note that the final tax on all of these figures will only be determined after year-end when the employee does their tax return.